Bike and Barge Tour along the river with 3 names! Is it Mosel, Moselle or Musel?

 Your guided tour ends after breakfast.
 You can leave your luggage on board untill lunchtime and go and enjoy some more of Metz, visit the Cathedral!
 And then: save travels!

-One of the best: our comfort plus barge IRIS, sailing since 2005.
-Fully air-conditioned, lovely front sundeck, lounge and dining-area and selfservice Bar.
+One of the best: our premium barge IRIS, sailing since 2005.
+Fully air-conditioned, lovely front sundeck, lounge and dining area and self-service Bar.
 Delicious 3 course dinners and packed lunches.
-Lots of options at Breakfast
+Lots of options at Breakfast.
+Renewed cabins and ensuite bathrooms 2020/2021

 ready to dock!

-If you do not feel like cycling you are welcome to stay on board and have a privat cruise!
+If you do not feel like cycling you are welcome to stay on board and have a private cruise!

-Your air-conditioned cabin has two comfortable beds and lots of storage (for such a small cabin!).
+Your air-conditioned cabin has two comfortable beds, separate or double and lots of storage (for such a small cabin!).
 Ensuite your private bathroom.

 - Bed linen and towels